Dasharo/docs/docs/kb/fwupd.md

 ### CLI

-For more advanced users or in more lightweight
-DEs/WMs `fwupdmgr` can be used in the terminal.
+For more advanced users or in a more lightweight DEs/WMs `fwupdmgr` can be used in the terminal.

 #### Installation